Haivision/srt/docs/BuildOptions.md

 This option enforces the use of `clock_gettime` to get the current time, instead of `gettimeofday`.
 This function forces the use of a monotonic clock that is independent of the currently set time in the system.
-The condition variables, for which the `*_timedwait()` functions are used with time specification basing on the time obtained from `clock_gettime` must be appropriately configured.
+The condition variables (CV), for which the `*_timedwait()` functions are used with time specification based on the time obtained from `clock_gettime` must be appropriately configured.
 For now, this is only done for the GarbageCollector controlling CV, not every CV used in SRT.
-The consequence of enabling this option, however, may be portability issues resulting from the fact that `clock_gettime` function may be unavailable in some SDKs or an extra `-lrt` option is sometimes required (this requirement will be autodetected).
+The consequence of enabling this option, however, may be portability issues resulting from the fact that `clock_gettime` function may be unavailable in some SDKs or that an extra `-lrt` option is sometimes required (this requirement will be autodetected).

+The problem is based on the fact that POSIX functions that use timeout specification (all of `*_timedwait`) expect the absolute time value.
+A relative timeout value can be then only specified by adding it to the current time, which can be specified as either system or monotonic clock (which one, is configured in the resources used in the operation).
+However the current time of the monotonic clock can only be obtained by the `clock_gettime` function.

 **NOTE:** *This is a temporary fix for Issue #729* where the library could get stuck if the system clock is modified during an SRT transmission.
 This option